official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 the IAEA and UNMOVIC inspectors unrestricted access.
 I often said that ‘we would take yes for an answer’.
 There would have been no possibility whatever of war if the

-303 Public hearing, 21 January 2011, page 76.
+[^303]: Public hearing, 21 January 2011, page 76.
-304 Public hearing, 21 January 2011, page 77.
+[^304]: Public hearing, 21 January 2011, page 77.
-305 Statement, January 2010, page 9.
+[^305]: Statement, January 2010, page 9.
-306 Public hearing, 2 February 2011, pages 59‑60.
+[^306]: Public hearing, 2 February 2011, pages 59‑60.

 360

-The Report of the Iraq Inquiryinspectors had reported in unequivocal terms that Iraq was complying with 1441.
+inspectors had reported in unequivocal terms that Iraq was complying with 1441.
 Resolution 1441 was the means of enabling Saddam to say ‘yes’.
-But we could only resolve this peacefully with the threat of military action.”307
+But we could only resolve this peacefully with the threat of military action.”[^307]

 903. In his statement for the Inquiry, Sir Jeremy Greenstock wrote:

 “The UK … was interested in ending the threat from Iraq of the use of WMD against UK interests.
-If this could be done by a successful and effective UN regime of intrusive inspections, this was preferable to a war.”308
+If this could be done by a successful and effective UN regime of intrusive inspections, this was preferable to a war.”[^308]

 904. Sir Jeremy Greenstock told the Inquiry: